PhoenixTales/wiki.gothicarchive.org/items.md

 - `Magical Amulet against WS in order to get closer than 10m to the Barrier, without becoming insanse`
   - from early design docs

-## Drug
-- some kind of potion that appears in alpha builds
-  - possibly early prototype of `Crawler Potion` made of _Minecrawler Eggs_
-- separate item from psi potion

 ## Fiery Bow
 - bow of Hawkeye
 - without fire damage